malinowski-luke/portfolio/README.md

    `npm install`

-4. Create a build of the front-end
+4. Start the server to run app

    ###### Copy and Paste into Terminal

-   `npm run build`

-5. Start the server to run app

-   ###### Copy and Paste into Terminal

    `npm start`

-6. Open your browser and navigate to [localhost:9000](http://localhost:3000) to view app
+5. Open your browser and navigate to [localhost:3000](http://localhost:3000) to view app